Annyvichi/market-data-challenge/analysis report.md

 It turns out almost all buy-trades exceeding 10 ETH are out the snapshots (all but the abovementioned '16:33:30'-trade).

-Then it is necessary to check whether there were other similar cases, for example, when a snapshot was taken less than 10 seconds before a buy-trade of over 10 ETH was carried out.
+Then it is necessary to check whether there were other similar cases, for example, when a snapshot was taken less than 10 seconds before any trade was executed.

-4 cases were discovered:
+4 buy-cases were discovered:
 time of trade: 2025-09-02 01:11:34+00:00
 time of snapshot: 2025-09-02 01:11:25.228272300+00:00
 time interval: 8 sec.